How to Catch, Clean, and Cook Blue Crabs

 One of the easiest ways to catch blue crabs is to use a crab trap, which is a baited wire contraption that does the work for you.
 You simply add bait, toss into the water, and wait.
 After several hours, you pull up the trap and hopefully have enough large crabs for a meal.
 A good day might bring 30 crabs, but early in the season, I may only catch 5 or 6.

 You can purchase complete crabbing lines at some hardware or sporting stores.
 These have a triangle metal piece that serves as the weight and an easy clasp to hold the bait.
-You can also make your own crabbing line by following the instructions to the right.
+You can also make your own crabbing line by following the instructions above.

 One last method is to scoop crabs right out of very shallow water with a net, but no bait.
 This is called "scapping."
 If you know a good crabbing spot, you may be able to catch a few this way.
 To do so, though, you either have to be in a really populated area or be very lucky!
 My daughter and I enjoy walking the near-empty creek at low tide, but it is a muddy adventure.
 Tip: Wear water shoes.